 Pay stub example

-Now you know what information is included in a pay stub.
+Phew, now you know what information to include in a pay stub.
 But, you might be wondering, “What does a pay stub look like?”
-Below is an example of a pay stub:
+Check out an example of a pay stub:

 - Employee name